top of page

 Quotes about Spiritual Direction

 “The call of the spiritual director is to be a conduit of God who assists directees in recognizing the activity of God’s holy presence.
 The spiritual director must be mindful that the ultimate director is the Holy Spirit.
 The soul care of the director’s purpose and assignment is to draw the attention of the directee to God and away from the consuming cares and systems of the world.
-The goal is the lead the directee to greater intimacy with our holy, loving God.”
+The goal is to lead the directee to greater intimacy with our holy, loving God.”

 Soul Care - by Barbara Peacock